 I am a Professor and the Associate Chair of Information and Computer Sciences at the University of Hawaii and Director of the Collaborative Software Development Laboratory.
 I received B.S. degrees in both Biology and Computer Science from the University of Michigan in 1980, and a Ph.D. in Computer Science from the University of Massachusetts in 1990.
 I have written many articles and technical reports in areas including the smart grid, gamification, human-computer interaction, software engineering, computer supported cooperative work, and artificial intelligence.

-My current research involves the Kukui Cup, a project that investigates how education, gamification, incentives, and feedback can combine to support energy literacy, conservation, and sustained positive change in energy behaviors.
-I previously led the Hackystat Project, an open source framework for collection, analysis, visualization, interpretation, annotation, and dissemination of software development process and product data.
-I am active in the Hawaii technology community, co-founded an internet software services company in 2000, and have served on the Board of Directors of several technology companies.
-See my curriculum vitae for more details.
+I previously led the Kukui Cup, investigating how education, gamification, incentives, and feedback can combine to support energy literacy, conservation, and sustained positive change in energy behaviors, as well as the Hackystat Project, an open source framework for collection, analysis, visualization, interpretation, annotation, and dissemination of software development process and product data.